funnut/Lisq/README.md

 ```
 lisq [command [arg1] [arg2] ... ]
-lisq add "my new note"  # alternatively use / instead of add
+lisq add "my new note"  # alternatively use '/' instead of 'add'
 ```

 ## COMMANDS